-Rehiring workers depends on company policy and on the completion date of the previous I-9.
+Rehiring workers depends on the company policy and the completion date of the previous I-9.

-Employers need to make a policy decision: to use Section 3 of the existing I-9 when possible or to skip the analysis and simply do new I-9s for all rehires.
+Employers need to make a policy decision: to use Section 3 of the existing I-9 when possible or to skip the analysis and simply do new Form I-9 for all rehires.

-Employers may use Section 3 of the I-9 instead of doing a new I-9 if they are rehiring the employee within three years of the date that the previous Form I-9 was completed.
+Employers may use Section 3 of the Form I-9 instead of doing a new one if they are rehiring the employee within three years of the date that the previous Form I-9 was completed.

 If employees previously indicated that they were aliens authorized to work for a limited period, and that period has expired, employers also need to see a List A or C document and must record the document information in Section 3 – this is known as reverification.
 If employers are using Section 3 to reverify, they need to ensure that they are using the most recent version of the Form I-9.

-When employers hire remote employees, they need to ensure continued compliance with Form I-9 requirements.
+When employers hire remote employees, they need to ensure continued I-9 compliance and follow the necessary I-9 verification requirements.

-When employers are unable to be physically present with employees for document verification, such as situations where employers are onboarding remote employees, they have to designate authorized representatives to complete Form I-9.
+When employers are unable to be physically present with employees for I-9 verification, such as situations where employers are onboarding remote employees, they have to designate authorized representatives to complete Form I-9.

-When employers designate authorized representatives, those representatives, including personnel officers, foremen, agents or notaries, need to carry out all Form I-9 responsibilities.
+When employers designate authorized representatives, those representatives, including personnel officers, foremen, agents, or notaries, need to carry out all Form I-9 compliance responsibilities.
 This means that they have to physically examine the documents to determine if the documents are from the List of Acceptable Documents attached to Form I-9 and whether the documents appear to be genuine and relate to the employee that presented them.
-Reviewing documents via webcam is not acceptable.

 If employers designate authorized representatives for Form I-9 purposes, it is important to have standard procedures and instructions in place.
 The instructions should include steps for the representative to follow, include guidance for the employee on what to do after the representative has completed his or her role and instruct the representative to sign any additional business documentation when necessary.